bps-github7/Class_Generator/README.md

 * <syntax for the input file>

-in the input file, seperate classes with a single newline character (type <ENTER> on most systems while in typing mode) class, attribute and methods should be delimited with a colon (:) individual attributes or methods should be delimited with a comma (,)
+in the input file, seperate inline specifications with a single newline character (type <ENTER> on most systems while in typing mode) class, attribute and methods should be delimited with a colon (:) individual attributes or methods should be delimited with a comma (,)

+`
-> class_1 : attr1, attr2, attr3 : method1, method2, method3
+class_1 : attr1, attr2, attr3 : method1, method2, method3
-> class_2 : attr1, attr2, attr3 : method1, method2, method3
+class_2 : attr1, attr2, attr3 : method1, method2, method3
-> ...
+...
-> class_n : attr1, attr2, attr3 : method1, method2, method3
+class_n : attr1, attr2, attr3 : method1, method2, method3
+`
 inheritance and method designation follows the same syntax used in traditional cmd line mode

+`
-> class_1, class_2 > class_3 > class_4 : attr1, attr2 / attr3, attr4 > attr5, attr6 > attr7, attr8
+class_1, class_2 > class_3 > class_4 : attr1, attr2 / attr3, attr4 > attr5, attr6 > attr7, attr8
-> class_1 > class_2, class_3, class_4 : attr1, attr2 > attr3, attr4 / attr5, attr6 / attr7, attr8
+class_1 > class_2, class_3, class_4 : attr1, attr2 > attr3, attr4 / attr5, attr6 / attr7, attr8

+class_1 : attr1, attr2, attr3 : method_1, method_2, SMmethod_3, CMmethod_4
+`
-> class_1 : attr1, attr2, attr3 : method_1, method_2, SMmethod_3, CMmethod_4 //where method 1 and 2 are regular methods, 3 and 4 are static and class methods
+where method 1 and 2 are regular methods, 3 and 4 are static and class methods

 ## 5) Running in interactive mode
 * 5.1 How To: